 Mostly an ignored trope.
 Especially unusual when some characters have tooth strips while others have realistically drawn teeth.
-Depending on how loosely an animator is tethered to their model sheets, this can vary Depending on the Artist
+It's common for people with normal teeth to be drawn this way while characters with Scary Teeth, Cute Little Fangs or otherwise unusual chompers have their individual teeth drawn to further emphasize their otherness.
+Depending on how loosely an animator is tethered to their model sheets, this can vary Depending on the Artist.

 - The only character in Speed Racer that has individual teeth is Captain Terror.